Zeros of derivatives of strictly non-real meromorphic functions: Intermediate steps for Theorems and

-which implies that $f$ has infinitely many poles at $1$-points of $K$, a contradiction. $\Box$ \begin{lem} Assume that either $f'/f$ is a rational function or $f$ satisfies (\ref{thm1con0}), and that $f$, $f'$, $f''$ and $ f'''$ have only real zeros.
+contradicting the assumption that $h \neq \pm k$. $\Box$ \begin{lem} Assume that either $f'/f$ is a rational function or $f$ satisfies (\ref{thm1con0}), and that $f$, $f'$, $f''$ and $ f'''$ have only real zeros.
 Then $f$ is given by (\ref{thm1con1}). \end{lem} \textit{Proof.} Suppose first that $f$ satisfies (\ref{thm1con0}).
 Then $f''/f'$ is a rational function, and so is $F_1$ in (\ref{nrc1}).
-Moreover, the function $K_1$ in (\ref{nrc3}) is rational and free of zeros and poles, and so is constant, but Lemma \ref{lem4} implies that $G_1 \neq F_1$ and $f''/f'$ is not real.
+Moreover, the function $K_1$ in (\ref{nrc3}) is rational and free of zeros and poles, and so is constant, but Lemma \ref{lem4} implies that $G_1 \neq F_1$.
 Applying Lemma \ref{lemnosimple} shows that $f'$ has at most one zero, and that any zero of $f'$ is real and simple.
 Now (\ref{thm1con0}) gives

 If $T$ is non-constant then $T'/T$ has at least two poles in $\C$, since $\widetilde T = 1/T$, and so $f'$ has at least two zeros in $\C$, counting multiplicities.
 This is a contradiction, and so $f$ is given by (\ref{thm1con1})(iii).